Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

-An object can be transformed into its dual by * and back again by another * => that's wrong, it is rotated 180 degree when dualization two times.
-To revert, there is a special algorithm for "undualization" x^-*^ and the formula is (see dissertation Fontijne 2.25) A^-x^ = A .
-I
+When an object is dualized two times, the result is negative.
+To get the correct result, i. e. the original object, there is a special algorithm for "undualization" x^-*^ and the formula is (see dissertations Fontijne 2.25 / Colapinto 2.20) A^-x^ = AI

-The choice which (IPNS or OPNS) is called standard form and which is the dual one is not standardizes and differs between authors.
+In most cases, the IPNS is called the dual form and the other the standard form.

 # objects